AhmedEl-hadad/Arabic-Localization-Helper/README.md

    npm start translate --project "/path/to/your/project"
    ```

+## Deploying the Latest Release

+To run the most up-to-date build (v1.0.0 at the time of writing) locally or before publishing:

+1. `git pull` to ensure you have the latest tag/commit.
+2. `npm install` to sync dependencies.
+3. `npm run build` to refresh the `dist/` output shipped in the package.
+4. `npm start scan --project "<your project>"` to verify the scan results.
+5. `npm start translate --project "<your project>"` to generate `-ar` files.
+6. (Optional) `npm pack` or `npm publish` when you're ready to share the final build.

+You can also consume the latest public release directly with `npx arabic-localization-helper@latest scan --project "<your project>"`.

 **Note:** If no `--project` flag is specified, the tool scans the parent directory of the tool installation.

 ## Commands